MicrosoftDocs/fabric-docs/docs/data-science/semantic-link-overview.md

 - Supports all pandas operations.
 - Subclasses the [pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) and adds metadata, such as semantic information and lineage.
 - Exposes semantic functions.
-- Supports the [add-measure](semantic-link-power-bi.md#data-augmentation-with-power-bi-measures) method that let you use Power BI measures in data science work.
+- Supports the [add-measure](semantic-link-power-bi.md#data-augmentation-with-power-bi-measures) method that lets you use Power BI measures in data science work.

 ## Related content